BaronLip/sinatra-portfolio-project_match-tracker-app/README.md

 5. App should really track best of 5 or best of 7 matches.
     * Include a nested params hash that includes the individual match scores.
 6. ~~When creating new Match, validate Opponent is unique.~~
+7. When editing a match, have drop down menu for opponents.
+8. Tally up wins/losses and have win percentage on home page.